Published Dec 07

 (photo credit: Ryan Hache on Facebook)

 All of our trails are groomed after major snowfalls (shout out to the amazing team of volunteers who take great care of them!), with daily upkeep as needed.
 To make navigation easier, signs are placed all throughout the trail.
+For the 2021-2022 season they added an additional 4km loop of new trail and a variety of new membership options to give even more value for your membership!

 No matter your level of experience, there is a trail suitable for you.